-In 2018, he founded Oxford Immune Algorithmics, an award-winning deep biotech spinout from the University of Oxford, graduated from CDL (U.S. & Canada) and SpinLab (Germany), operating multinationally (UK, Canada, US, India, UAE, Bangladesh) that has raised about 8M USD to transform medicine and health care by using the power of Artificial General Intelligence (AGI) to learn from and monitor each individual person’s immune system.
+In 2018, Hetor founded Oxford Immune Algorithmics, an award-winning deep biotech spinout from the University of Oxford, graduated from CDL (U.S. & Canada) and SpinLab (Germany), operating multi-nationally (UK, Canada, US, India, UAE, Bangladesh) that has raised about USD$8M to transform medicine and health care by using the power of Artificial General Intelligence (AGI) to learn from and monitor each individual person’s immune system.

-He has published over 120 peer-reviewed papers and 8 books, some in the top journals in the areas of physics, computer science, computational intelligence, molecular biology, complexity science, and finance, including the Philosophical Transactions of the Royal Society, Nature Communications, Physica A, Physical Review E, Nature Methods, Bioinformatics, Nature Machine Intelligence, Nucleic Research Acids, among others.
+Hector has published over 120 peer-reviewed papers and eight books, some in the top journals in the areas of physics, computer science, computational intelligence, molecular biology, complexity science, and finance, including the Philosophical Transactions of the Royal Society, Nature Communications, Physica A, Physical Review E, Nature Methods, Bioinformatics, Nature Machine Intelligence, Nucleic Research Acids, among others.